-- changes to work activities or the way that you organise them, including the introduction of new equipment; - a change of production, exhibition or event; - alterations to the building, including the internal layout; - substantial changes to furniture and fixings; - the introduction, change of use or increase in the storage of hazardous substances; - the failure of fire precautions, e.g. fire detection systems and alarm systems, life safety sprinklers or ventilation systems; - significant changes to displays or quantities of stock; - a significant increase in the number of people present; and - the presence of people with some form of disability.
+- changes to work activities or the way that you organise them, including the introduction of new equipment; - production changes; - alterations to the building, including the internal layout; - substantial changes to scenery and equipment, furniture and fixings; - the introduction, change of use or increase in the storage of hazardous substances; - the failure of fire precautions, e.g. fire-detection systems and alarm systems, life safety sprinklers or ventilation systems, safety curtain or drenchers; - significant changes to displays or quantities of stock; - a significant increase in the number of people present (compared with the normal average attendance); and - a significant increase in the number of people with some form of disability present (compared with the usual average attendance).

 You should consider the potential risk of any significant change before it is introduced.
-It is usually more effective to minimise a risk by, for example, ensuring adequate, appropriate storage space for an item before introducing it to your premises.
+It is usually more effective to minimise a risk before introducing it to your premises, e.g. arranging appropriate storage for a large quantity of scenery material that is being brought into the building.
 Do not amend your assessment for every trivial change, but if a change introduces new hazards you should consider them and, if significant, do whatever you need to do to keep the risks under control.
 In any case you should keep your assessment under review to make sure that the precautions are still working effectively.
 You may want to re-examine the fire prevention and protection measures at the same time as your health and safety assessment.